Rubus chamaemorus: Uses

 When ripe, cloudberry fruits are golden-yellow, soft, and juicy, and are rich in vitamin C. When eaten fresh, cloudberries have a distinctive tart taste.
-When over-ripe, they have a creamy texture somewhat like yogurt and a sweet flavor.
 They are often made into jams, juices, tarts, and liqueurs.
 In Finland, the berries are eaten with heated leipäjuusto (a local cheese; the name translates to "bread-cheese"), as well as cream and sugar.
 In Sweden, cloudberries (hjortron, also known in northern Sweden as snattren) and cloudberry jam are used as a topping for ice cream, pancakes, and waffles.
-Cloudberry filmjölk (soured milk) is available in supermarkets.

 In Norway, they are often mixed with whipped cream and sugar to be served as a dessert called moltekrem (cloudberry cream), as a jam or as an ingredient in homemade ice cream.
 Cloudberry yoghurt—molte- or multeyoughurt—is a supermarket item in Norway.

-In Newfoundland and Labrador, Canada, cloudberries are used to make 'bakeapple pie', jams, jellies, fruit wines, and toppings for cheesecakes and ice cream.
-They are also frequently included in flavourings for beer, herbal teas, ice cream, alcoholic cocktails, and kombucha.
+In Newfoundland and Labrador, Canada, cloudberries are used to make bakeapple pie, jams, jellies, fruit wines, and toppings for cheesecakes and ice cream.

-Arctic Yup'ik mix the berries with seal oil, reindeer or caribou fat (which is diced and made fluffy with seal oil) and sugar to make "Eskimo ice cream" or akutaq.
+Arctic Yup'ik and Inupiat mix the berries with seal oil, reindeer or caribou fat (which is diced and made fluffy with seal oil) and sugar to make "Eskimo ice cream" or akutaq.
 The recipes vary by region.
 Along the Yukon and Kuskokwim River areas, white fish (pike) along with shortening and sugar are used.
-The berries are an important traditional food resource for the Yup'ik.
+The berries are an important traditional food resource for Indigenous people in the Arctic, including the Yup'ik, Inuit and Sami.

-Due to its high vitamin C content, the berry is valued both by Nordic seafarers and Northern indigenous peoples.
-Its polyphenol content, including flavonoid compounds such as ellagic acid, appears to naturally preserve food preparations of the berries.
+The berries have high content of vitamin C, vitamin E, and dietary fiber.
 Cloudberries can be preserved in their own juice without added sugar, if stored cool.

-Extract of cloudberries is also used in cosmetics such as shower gels, hand creams' and body lotions.